hmakelin/gisnav/docs/pages/developer_guide/development/install_gisnav.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Build the GISNav package along with other dependencies you have in your colcon workspace.
-If you have already built the other dependencies (such as ``px4_msgs``) earlier you may want to skip rebuilding them and build GISNav only to save time:
+If you have already built the other dependencies earlier you may want to skip rebuilding them and build GISNav only to save time:

 .. include:: ../_shared/build_colcon_workspace.rst